← Back to Home

 Step 1: Create a Feature Flag

-1. Go to Feature Flags in the dashboard
+1. Go to Experiments in the dashboard

-2. Click New Flag
+2. Click New Experiment

 3. Enter a key (e.g., hero-headline) and name